 For a number of reasons, many people may find it more difficult to lose weight after they turn 50 years old.
-However, it is still important for older adults to maintain a moderate weight.
+However, various tips can help older adults to maintain a moderate weight.

 Many factors contribute to why a person may find it more difficult to lose weight once they enter their 50s.

 - changes in metabolism, which affects how quickly the body burns calories

 - reduced muscle mass, which also affects how quickly the body burns calories